The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet

 \subsubsection{Our finding}

-From this analysis, we draw the following finding. \begin{finding} \underline{\textbf{Finding \arabic{section}.2}} \\ \\ \textit{Summary}: More modeling work is needed to understand how the fundamental parameters of stars other than the Sun govern their magnetic fields and the associated properties of their surface inhomogeneities.
-In accordance with observations, simulations show that many lower-activity stars, such as exoplanet hosts that are interesting for transmission spectroscopy, are faculae-dominated, though little is known on how facular contrasts and coverages depend on stellar activity levels and fundamental parameters, such as metallicity and surface gravity.
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 1.2}} \\ \\ \textit{Summary}: More modeling work is needed to understand how the fundamental parameters of stars other than the Sun govern their magnetic fields and the associated properties of their surface inhomogeneities.
+In accordance with observations, simulations show that many lower-activity stars, such as exoplanet hosts that might be deemed as ``low risk'' for transmission spectroscopy in terms of stellar activity, are facula-dominated \citep{Shapiro2014, Nemec2022}.
+However, little is known on how facular contrasts and coverages depend on stellar activity levels and fundamental parameters, such as metallicity and surface gravity.
 Both observing and modeling the fine structure of spots on stellar surfaces remain a challenge. \\ \\ \textit{Capability Needed}: MHD simulations of magnetic features and spectral synthesis for a larger range of stellar parameters, such as lower and higher metallicity, cooler temperatures, various stellar ages and/or activity levels are needed.
 In particular, we need to understand how facular and spot contrasts and coverages depend on stellar fundamental parameters and activity.
 We need to be able to infer the observational properties of photospheric and chromospheric features from easily accessible grids of simulations or, ideally, from simulations tailored to particular high-priority exoplanet host stars.
-Importantly, models of cool stars ($T_{\textrm{eq}} < 3700$\,K) are necessary to understand the hosts of many exoplanets that are high priority for follow-up. \\ \\ \textit{Capability Today}: A limited amount of MHD simulations exist now.
-Atmospheric structures of various magnetic features are often represented by 1D radiative equilibrium models, but they fail dramatically for bright features (e.g., faculae).
-3D MHD codes like MURaM and CO5BOLD have been used to simulate photospheric magnetic fields and surface features for a few (${<}$10) FGK and early-M main-sequence spectral types, but the physical constraints on the fine structure of spots (umbra and penumbra) are still not understood. \\ \\ \textit{Mitigation in Progress}: 3D radiative-MHD simulations of magnetic features, including spots and faculae, on a broad class of stars are urgently needed. \end{finding}
+Importantly, models of cool stars ($T_{\textrm{eq}} < 3700$\,K) are necessary to understand the hosts of many exoplanets that are high priority for follow-up. \\ \\ \textit{Capability Today}: A limited amount of MHD radiative simulations exist now.
+Thus, atmospheric structures of various magnetic features are often represented by 1D radiative equilibrium models \citep[e.g., PHOENIX;][]{Husser2013}, but they fail dramatically for bright features \citep[e.g., faculae;][]{Norris2017, Witzke2022}.
+3D radiative MHD codes like MURaM \citep{Vogler2005} and CO5BOLD \citep{ludwig2009cfist} have been used to simulate photospheric magnetic fields and surface features for a few (${<}$10) FGK and early-M main-sequence spectral types \citep{Beeck2012codecomparison,Beeck1,Bhatia2022, Co5bold_freytag12}, but physical constraints on the fine structure of spots (umbra and penumbra) are still not understood. \\ \\ \textit{Mitigation in Progress}: